bentoml/OpenLLM/openllm-python/README.md

 > models, their architectures, and their variants.

 > [!IMPORTANT]
-> If you are testing openllm on CPU, you might want to pass in `DTYPE=float32`.
+> If you are testing OpenLLM on CPU, you might want to pass in `DTYPE=float32`.
 By default,
 > OpenLLM will set model `dtype` to `bfloat16` for the best performance.
 > ```bash
-> DTYPE=float32 openllm start facbeook/opt-2.7b
+> DTYPE=float32 openllm start microsoft/phi-2
 > ```
 > This will also applies to older GPUs.
 If your GPUs doesn't support `bfloat16`, then you also
 > want to set `DTYPE=float16`.